jeblister/bulma/exampleSite/content/bulma.md

 - SEO Site Verification : Site verification with Google, Bing Alexa and Yandex
 - Media lazy loading : Intelligent Lazyloading for images and iFrame embeds
 - Syntax Highlighting : Provide a richer experience when sharing code snippets on your post.
-- Clipboard.js addons : copy any code text to the clipboard.
 - 404 page : 404 page with animated background

 ## Installation